galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 ...the same for all other elements in the movies array
 ```

-You could do some magic with `Promise.all()` but even that would be a nightmare and also not performant as it will hit the endpoints several times to fetch the `villain` and `heroes` for each movie.
+You could do some magic with `Promise.all()` but even that would be a nightmare and also not performant as it will hit the endpoints several times to fetch the `villain` and `heroes` for each movie from the browser.

-The above application is a pretty simple one just to exemplify the need of fetching related data.
+The above application is a pretty simple one just to exemplify the pain of fetching related data.
 I am sure you have a clear and real example where you were struggling on the same situation.

-GraphQL might be the key to save the day! 🎉🎉
+GraphQL might be the hero to save the day! 🦸🏻‍♂️

 For those that are not familiar, and is wondering what GraphQL is, here is the official definition:

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

-Basically, you ask for something and your GrapgQL server will give it to you if it is available.
+Basically, you ask for something and your GraphQL server will give it to you if it is available.
 The data might come from different sources, but in our case we are using our Rest APIs to fulfill the requests.

-GraphQL is not a software you can download, it is just a [specification](https://spec.graphql.org/).
+It is not a software you can download, but a [specification](https://spec.graphql.org/).
 Following that specification a lot of great libraries arose adding support for most part of the [languages and platforms](https://graphql.org/code/).
 In the JavaScript world [Relay](https://relay.dev/) and [Apollo](https://www.apollographql.com/) are the most popular.

 Theory is cool but, let's code!
 Let's build our application from scratch.

 For that to work we will need to build:

-1. REST API Server
+1. The REST API Server
-2. GraphQL Server
+2. The GraphQL Server
-3. Front end application
+3. The Front end application

 The full code-base you can find [here](https://github.com/galexandrade/heroes-graphql).
 Feel free to clone it and play with it!